NitheshT/Wordpress_Installation_Docker/README.md

 1. The URL for accessing WordPress dashboard is http://ec2-52-66-239-105.ap-south-1.compute.amazonaws.com:80

-The initial page of **WordPress installation** will be visible when URL mentioned above is accessed
+The initial page of **WordPress installation** will be visible when URL mentioned above is accessed.

 2. Choose the language preferable and click on the **Conitinue** button: